18degrees/kana-transcription/docs/en/explanation.md

 ### Converting one kana to the other

-This function - `reverseKana()` - has only one problem, but it's a serious one.
+This function - `convertKana()` - has only one problem, but it's a serious one.